 Sample Florida Civil Theft Letter

-We have been retained to represent Mr. Mainin with regard to the wrongful retention of monies in their account; specifically $42,900.00.
+We have been retained to represent Mr. Mainin about the wrongful retention of monies in their account, specifically $42,900.00.
 This constitutes civil theft in Florida.

 This notice is provided to you as a condition precedent for filing a lawsuit.
 See Fla.
 Stat.
 Sec.
 772.11.
 A copy of said statute is attached hereto for your information.
 Be aware that the statute authorizes treble damages bringing the value of the damages and this demand to $128,700.00.

 The statute allows you 30 days from the receipt of this letter within which to comply with this demand.
 If you comply, you may be given a written release from further civil liability for the wrongful retention of the money.
 The statute also provides for my client’s reasonable attorneys’ fees and court costs in the event a suit is filed; my client’s current attorney’s fees and costs are $500.00.

 You should immediately pay to my client the amount of $128,700.00.
 Your payment should be delivered to my attention and made out to the Massey & Duffy Trust account.
 This demand will remain open for thirty days from the date you receive this letter.